infinum/qa-handbook/Tools/Using Postman.md

 Pre-request scripts are snippets of code that can be added to a collection, a folder, or a single request within a collection that is executed before the request is sent.
 The pre-request script can be super useful and the best example of it is for token creation.

-### Adding pre-request script to a single request:
+### Adding a pre-request script to a single request:

 1. Open the "GET Pokemons" request
 2. Switch to the **Pre-request Script** tab